 Why SOBO (southbound)?

-You can read the full story here.
 I’ve always planned to sobo the PCT, initially to enjoy some measure of solitude rather than join a massive crowd heading north.
 But the more research I did, the more it seemed like a good idea — especially in 2019, with a historic snowpack in the Sierra Nevada mountains that will mostly melt out by the time I arrive in the fall.
 Other sobo advantages include a shorter mosquito season, less (not no) chance of wildfires in Washington, full hiker boxes, and a leisurely finish.

 How long will it take?